DorianDepriester/Elasticipy/JOSS/paper.md

 In order to evidence some of these features, \autoref{fig:Young}.a) illustrates the directional Young modulus of copper (Cu) single crystal as a 3D surface, whereas \autoref{fig:Young}.b) shows the same values as a pole figure (Lambert projection).
-In \autoref{fig:Young}.c), the Young modulus of a polycrystalline Cu displaying a perfect $[001]$ fiber texture has been estimated with different averaging methods (namely Voigt, Reuss and Hill [@hill]), then plotted as orthogonal sections.
+In \autoref{fig:Young}.c), the Young modulus of a polycrystalline Cu displaying a perfect $[001]$ fibre texture has been estimated with different averaging methods (namely Voigt, Reuss and Hill [@hill]), then plotted as orthogonal sections.

-![Young modulus (GPa) of Cu single crystal as a 3D surface (a) or a pole figure (b); Young modulus of Cu polycrystal with $[001]$ fiber texture, plotted in three orthogonal sections, depending on the averaging method (c). \label{fig:Young}](YoungModulus.png)
+![Young modulus (GPa) of Cu single crystal as a 3D surface (a) or a pole figure (b); Young modulus of Cu polycrystal with $[001]$ fibre texture, plotted in three orthogonal sections, depending on the averaging method (c). \label{fig:Young}](YoungModulus.png)

 Elasticipy also introduces the concept of *tensor arrays*, in a similar way as in MTEX [@MTEX], allowing to